MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 I will not elaborate much on the Python installation process itself, since it is pretty straightforward and since you can easily find the answer to any question (and the solution to any problem) you might have on the web.

-However, please make sure to add at least one Python installation to your operating system's PATH and to install the <code class="folder">Python Launcher</code>, as described in the following two sections.
+However, please make sure to add (at least) one Python installation to your operating system's PATH.
+The installer can do this for you.
+Just tick the corresponding check box within the installer dialog.

+Also make sure to activate the option to install the '<a class="postanchor" href="https://docs.python.org/3/using/windows.html#launcher" target="_blank">Python Launcher</a>'.
+Again, the installer can do this for you if you tick the relevant check box.
+Preferably install it with the highest of your chosen Python versions.

 <h2> The PATH environment variable. </h2>

-We need to add the Python <code class="folder">root (= installation)</code> folder as well as the <code class="folder">\Scripts</code> sub-folder to the PATH environment variable of your operating system.
+As was just mentioned, we need to add the Python <code class="folder">root (= installation)</code> folder as well as the <code class="folder">\Scripts</code> sub-folder to the PATH environment variable of your operating system.
 In my case, I put the following on the PATH:

 <ul>
   <li><code class="folder">C:\Python39</code></li>
   <li><code class="folder">C:\Python39\Scripts</code></li>
 </ul>

-The installer can do this for you.
-Just tick the corresponding check box.
-If you don't, you must perform this action manually after the installer is finished.
+As was also just described, the installer can do this for you.
+Just just had to tick the corresponding check box.
+If you didn't, you must perform this action manually afterwards.
 If you do not know how to do the latter, please query a web search engine:

 <code class="snippet">modify path variable [your_os]</code>.

 Note that for our purposes, it will be sufficient to take this step for just <i>one</i> of multiple Python versions (assuming you have multiple).
 In our case it is also irrelevant <i>which one</i> you pick.

 Reversely, having the folders of multiple (or even all) Python versions added to PATH won't hurt either.
 This is because it is always the first occurrence (of the folder pair) that is found in PATH, that will be used by the OS or applications that look for Python.
 Possible other entries are then simply ignored.
 The first occurrence on PATH is usually (but not necessarily) the folder pair of the Python version that was installed last.
 However, for our purposes none of that matters anyway, as we will see later on.
 Just have the mentioned two folders added to PATH for <i>at least</i> one Python version.

-<h2> The Python Launcher. </h2>

-It is recommended to activate the option to install the so-called '<a class="postanchor" href="https://docs.python.org/3/using/windows.html#launcher" target="_blank">Python Launcher</a>' during the installation process.
-On Windows, this will be in the form of a check-box within the installer dialog.

 <h2> Validate the installation(s). </h2>